Kara-4search/ThreadHijacking_CSharp/README.md

 - Base on my other projects down below.
 	1. [ProcessHollowing](https://github.com/Kara-4search/ProcessHollowing_CSharp)

-- Injecting malicious code into hijacked processes in order to evade process-based defenses as well as possibly elevate privileges.
+- Injecting malicious code into hijacked processes to evade process-based defenses as well as possibly elevate privileges.
 - Thread Execution Hijacking is a method of executing arbitrary code in the address space of a separate live process.

 ![ThreadHijacking](https://raw.githubusercontent.com/Kara-4search/ProjectPics/main/ThreadHijacking_gif.gif)